wholesalerealestatequiz/wholesalerealestatequiz.github.io/GOOGLE_FORM_SETUP.md

 ### Presentation Tab:
 - ✓ Show progress bar
 - Confirmation message: **"Order received!
-We'll analyze your quiz results and email your comprehensive performance analysis within 24 hours.
+We'll verify your payment and analyze your quiz results, then email your comprehensive performance analysis within 24 hours.
 Check your spam folder if you don't see it."**

 ---